ArthurVignon/ADA_project/README.md

 # Title
-A brief introduction to communication in Swiss Politics
+A brief introduction to communication in Swiss Politics.

 # Abstract
 In October 2019, the **Swiss federal elections** took place and led to a huge paradigm shift.
 Almost all the parties started talking about climate change and the two Swiss green parties increased considerably their numbers of representatives into the parliament.
 This phenomenon has been called the *Green Wave*, and has been designated expression of the year in Romandy (french speaking part of Switzerland).
 Through this data story, we aim to better understand how the different **Swiss political parties** communicate their ideas to the public, e.g., what are the keywords and topics they address the most.
 We concentrate on the six largest parties of the last elections and observe if there is any **change in their communication over the years** and if so, if it has a relationship with the results of the federal elections.